top of page

 The Pilot

-Scene 1 Scene 2 Scene 3 Scene 4 Scene 5 Scene 6 Scene 7 Scene 8 Scene 1 It’s night-night time in Los Angeles.
+Content Rating: PG-14 Scene 1 Scene 2 Scene 3 Scene 4 Scene 5 Scene 6 Scene 7 Scene 8 Scene 1 It’s night-night time in Los Angeles.
 I can see the heat steaming off Hollywood Freeway.
 The city is plunged in a heat wave.
 A massive high pressure cell has taken up residence in the upper atmosphere and shows no sign of leaving.
 Hot air is trapped beneath the lingering mass with no place to go.
 Worse.
 Los Angeles is like a giant parking lot baking in the sun.
-The urban heat island effect causes con
+The urban heat is

 Alan Wiebe